chadrosenquist/logging-test-case/README.md

 `unittest.assertLogs()` allows developers to verify logs are correct.
 Including this context manager in every test case becomes tiresome.
 Also, if the test fails, the logs are not displayed.

+This project provides the function decorator `@capturelogs`.
+`@capturelogs` is similar to `unittest.assertLogs()`, but it is a function decorator, reducing the clutter inside the test function.

 This project provides the class `LoggingTestCase`, which inherits from `unittest.assertLogs()`.
 For every test run, logs are automatically captured to `self.captured_logs`.
 If the test fails, the contents of `self.captured_logs` are written to the test output for easy debugging.

+* Use `@capturelogs` if only a few tests involve log files.
+* Use `LoggingTestCase` if most of the tests involve logs.
+This avoids putting a function decorator for each function.

 # Installation
 This package is at pypi at: